-Scholars and practitioners agree that creating online materials that are accessible for those with disabilities will make the user experience for all users better.
-However, accessibility issues for students with disabilities is wrapped up in a number of layers that make it overwhelming for instructors who have been asked to move their courses online to understand.
+Scholars and practitioners agree that creating course materials (for both online and face-to-face delivery) that are accessible for those with disabilities will make the user experience better for all users.
+However, accessibility issues for students with disabilities is wrapped up in a number of layers that make it overwhelming for instructors to get started.

-Understanding accessibility also means that as a professional writer you will be better positioned to help your organization understand and implement an accessibility plan for their online presence.
+Understanding accessibility also means that as a technical and professional writer you will be better positioned to help your organization understand and implement an accessibility plan for their online presence.

 The strategies and practices offered in this website are not exhaustive but a place to begin considering accessibility in course design and within technical and professional communication practices.

 Accessibility is an ongoing practice.
 We take actions today, and we will continue to alter our practices as technology changes and access methods alter.
 We must stay vigilant regarding how our students access information and avoid the urge to take the practical applications offered in this site and turn them into a checklist that can be completed.

 Taking on new design practices can feel overwhelming, but accessibility does not need to be tackled all at once.
 Even one alteration, one action taken, creates more access.
 One action and then another.
 Return to the site as you need and as time permits to further develop your accessibility tools and strategies.